State Farm Research and Development Center

-The State Farm Research and Development Center opened in January 2005 at the University of Illinois’ Research Park.
-State Farm has been involved in academic programming, student assistance and research at U of I for over 35 years, but this facility allows for a captive audience of college interns working on projects to benefit the company as a whole, while students get to apply what they learn in class to real business problems.
+The State Farm Research and Development Center opened in January 2005 at the Research Park of the University of Illinois Urbana-Champaign.
+The insurance company State Farm has been involved in academic programming, student assistance and research at U of I for over 35 years, but this facility allows for of college interns working on projects to benefit the company as a whole, while students get to apply what they learn in class to business problems.

 Departments and Majors

 The Research & Development Center (RDC) is located about 50 mi from State Farm’s Corporate Headquarters making it easy to communicate back and forth on projects.
 This location allows State Farm associates to interact with the campus community and provide real-world education opportunities to students.
 The RDC houses three main departments or areas.
 The Actuary works with pricing insurance, Systems works with information technology, and Strategic Resources department works with corporate research functions.
 There are also interns working in the MAGNet program.

 The Research & Development Center hires University of Illinois students for fall, spring, and summer internships from a variety of majors and backgrounds.
 The RDC started with 16 interns and four full-time staff members, but has expanded to house up to 70 interns and 14 full-time staff.
 Some of the majors that have been employed at the RDC are Actuarial Science, Statistics, Computer Science, Accountancy, Engineering, Mathematics, Finance, Economics, Media Studies, Communication, Advertising, Marketing, Business Administration, Urban Planning, Political Science, and Psychology.
 The RDC paid internship runs part-time around 10–15 hours/week during the fall and spring semesters, and full-time in the summer.